 We present to you “Russian Apologist Bingo!”
 Apologists for Russian aggression, lies and even lunatic screeds are everywhere.
-They will do about anything to defend Kremlin propaganda.
-From the infamous “Whataboutism” to change the subject or claiming that Ukrainian’s tried to shoot down Putin’s plane and hit MH 17 (never mind the fact Putin was in South America), all their greatest hits are hit.
+They’ll do about anything to defend Kremlin propaganda.
+From the infamous “Whataboutism” to “change the subject” or claiming that Ukraine tried to shoot down Putin’s plane and hit MH 17 (never mind Putin was in South America) — all their greatest hits are here.
 Play, won’t you?

 Ukraine is dealing a strong setback to Putin’s allegedly novel model and doctrine of 21st century irregular war.
 Not because Ukrainian forces rout Russians and their allies in Ukraine and now control 2/3 of the Donbass.